Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 The magnetotron, tested in MAG, long pulse operation is confirmed with a return of 1.4 to 1.8, and short pulse operation is correct with a value of 0.9 to 1.15.

-KLY, which tests the CW transmitter, should find a vlaue of 0.25 to 1.25 when radiating correctly.
+KLY, which tests the CW transmitter, should find a value of 0.25 to 1.25 when radiating correctly.

 TP 1 tests the temperature and pressure interlocks, and indicates 1 when the interlocks are closed and functioning.

 TP 2 confirms waveguide pressure, and a value of 1 is correct.

-In LOB, the meter needle will travel roughly between 1.5 to 2.8 as a functuation of antenna nutation.
+In LOB, the meter needle will travel roughly between 1.5 to 2.8 as a function of antenna nutation.
-Lastly, the LIN and CIR selectors confirm proper linear and circular pulse performance; they only register a value of 1 for a tranmission of vertical or clockwise-rotating polarity energy.
+Lastly, the LIN and CIR selectors confirm proper linear and circular pulse performance; they only register a value of 1 for a transmission of vertical or clockwise-rotating polarity energy.
 That is, they do not return a value in CIR pulse (counter-clockwise) mode.

 ## APQ-120 Built-In Test Knob